Application Process - Special Education (M.Ed.)

 For additional information on the admissions assessments into Virginia approved programs, visit: http://www.doe.virginia.gov/teaching/educator_preparation/college_programs/entry_assessment.pdf

 If an interview is necessary, the admissions office will contact you to schedule an appointment.
-The interview can be conducted on-campus or over the phone and typically takes about an hour.
+The interview can be conducted on-campus or over the phone and typically takes about 20 minutes.